alberttrann/Paper_Classifier/README.md

 The most immediate and noteworthy insight from the side-by-side table is that **doubling the training data did not consistently improve performance, and in several key cases, it slightly decreased accuracy.**

-*   **Top Performers Dip:** Your two best models, `Soft Voting` and `Pure Stacking`, both saw a minor decrease in accuracy when trained on 20k samples versus 10k.
+*   **Top Performers Dip:** The two best models, `Soft Voting` and `Pure Stacking`, both saw a minor decrease in accuracy when trained on 20k samples versus 10k.
 *   **Why would this happen?** This is a classic and highly insightful machine learning phenomenon.
 More data is not always better if other factors are not adjusted.
     *   **Increased Complexity and Noise:** The additional 1000 samples per category may have introduced more ambiguous or harder-to-classify abstracts.
 This can make the decision boundaries "fuzzier," slightly hurting the performance of a model whose parameters were optimized for a smaller, perhaps cleaner, subset.
-    *   **Fixed Hyperparameters:** The hyperparameters for our base models (`alpha` for MNB, `k` for kNN, `max_depth` for DT) were tuned on a 10k sample dataset.
+    *   **Fixed Hyperparameters:** The hyperparameters for base models (`alpha` for MNB, `k` for kNN, `max_depth` for DT) were tuned on a 10k sample dataset.
 The optimal parameters for a 20k dataset might be different.
 By using the same parameters, the models might be slightly "out of tune" for the larger dataset, leading to a marginal performance drop.
     *   **Diminishing Returns:** The first 1000 samples per category were likely sufficient to capture the core vocabulary and semantic patterns.
 The next 1000 samples provided less new information, meaning the models didn't learn significantly more, but were exposed to more noise.

 ##### 2. Analysis of the Ensemble Architectures

-This benchmark gave us a clear bake-off between several advanced ensemble strategies.
+This benchmark gave a clear bake-off between several advanced ensemble strategies.

 *   **"Pure" Stacking is the Champion (of this set):** The `Pure Stacking [MNB(t)+kNN(e)+DT(t)] + LR` model, which trains a Logistic Regression meta-learner *only* on the out-of-fold predictions of the base models, achieved the highest accuracy of **0.8910**.
 This confirms that learning the relationships between model predictions is a powerful strategy.